 This page describes just some usual conventions used when interpreting command-line options by my programs (actually, these conventions are widely known and used by most good programs in the world) :

-Long options start with --
+Long options start with -- (two dashes), like

-.
-Short options start with -
+--long-option.
+Short options start with - (one dash)

-and consist of one letter, like -p
+and consist of one letter, like -p.
+The advantage of the long form

 is that you can easily remember it, the advantage of the short form is